CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/12-Creating Globus Account and Transferring Data.md

 ### Accessing a Collection
 - Click on 'Collection Field' at the top of the 'File Manager' page and enter "UH-HPC" .
 Globus will list collections matching your search.
 Choose UH-HPC
-- Globus will connect to the UH-HPC collection and display the default directory /~/
-* This is your home directory in the MANA Globus endpoint
+- Globus will connect to the UH-HPC collection and display the default directory /~/ This is your home directory in the MANA Globus endpoint
+---
+### Request a File Transfer
+- A new collection panel will open, with a "Search” field at the top of the panel.
+Click on it.
+- Click on “Your Collection” tab.
+Find the Globus Connect Personal endpoint you created earlier and click on it.

+-